qaz9517532846/laser_merger2/README.md

 ```
 ## Setting Laser Subscribe amount

-Enter CMakeLists.txt to line 8 edit USE_LASER_NUM macro.
+Edit the CMakeLists.txt file to modify the USE_LASER_NUM macro on line 8.

 ``` bash
 add_definitions(-DUSE_LASER_NUM=2)